specialprocedures/igdr.ch/content/posts/cop.md

 - [Fossil_fuel](http://en.wikipedia.org/wiki/Fossil_fuel)
 - [Köppen_climate_classification](http://en.wikipedia.org/wiki/Köppen_climate_classification)

+The full query is available [in the repo](https://github.com/specialprocedures/cop).

 ## Sources
 The news outlets covered draw on the "Top 50" group in [NewsAPI.ai](https://newsapi.ai/), which features their highest-ranked outlets in the database by Alexa Rank.
 The sources included in the aggregation are as follows: